Syed Nazeer Niazi

-Syed Nazeer Niazi was an eminent Muslim scholar, professor and journalist.
+Syed Nazeer Niazi (1900 - 1982) was an eminent Muslim scholar, professor and journalist.
 He was one of the leading activists of the Pakistan movement.
 He was James Boswell of Allama Iqbal.
-His biography of Iqbal, Iqbal kay Hazoor, and Maktoobat-e-Iqbal Banaam Nazir Niazi are basic sources for the study of Iqbal.
+His biography of Iqbal, Iqbal Kay Hasoor, and Maktoobat-e-Iqbal Banaam Nasir Niasi are basic sources for the study of Iqbal.
 During the last two years of Iqbal's life, he regularly visited him and recorded his conversation in his book "Iqbal Kai Hazoor".
 He completed this conversation in three volumes, but unfortunately the last two volumes were destroyed.
 Only first volume was published.

 Early life

 He got his early education from his uncle Shams-ul-Ulma (Grand Scholar) Syed Mir Hassan, Professor of Arabic and Persian language.
 Then he got his education from Maulana Aslam Jairajpuri.

 He got married in a very honorable family and he had three sons and two daughters, currently living in Pakistan.

 Career

-He Joined Jamia Millia Islamia in 1922 and served here till 1935.

-In 1927, he was appointed as Head of department of history of Islam.
-In 1946, he took the responsibilities of Information and Communications of Punjab Muslim League, and worked very hard for the Pakistan movement.
+He joined Jamia Millia Islamia in 1922 and served here till 1935.
+In 1927, he was appointed as Head of Department of History of Islam.
+In 1946, he took the responsibilities of Information and Communications of Punjab Muslim League, and worked very hard for the Pakistan Movement.
 He was awarded Pakistan Movement Gold Medal from government of Pakistan.